gtalarico/flask-vuejs-template/README.md

 Unlike other templates I saw, this setup assumes you want to use Vue.js to manage all of your front-end resources and assets, and therefore, it does not attempt to overwrite Jinja's or Vue's templating delimiter.

-The Vue.js portion of the application is basically the official Vue.js Template "Webpack Simple" with minor tweaks (esline and friendly-errors).
+The Vue.js portion of the application is similar the official Vue.js Template "Webpack Simple" with a few minor tweaks (adds esline and friendly-errors).
-It also adds simple examples of usage of Vue-Router for routing and Vuex for state management.
+It also adds minimal examples of basic usage of Filters, Mixins, Vue-Router for routing, Vuex for state management.

 ### Template Structure